neilarphy/meet.anatoliy.bannikov/README.md

 AI/RPA Lead Engineer with 7+ years of experience in intelligent automation.
 Currently leading RPA department at Zentist (USA), managing 100+ RPA bots processing tens of thousands of insurance documents daily.
 Specializes in Python, UiPath, LangChain, Playwright, and custom RPA frameworks.
 Has processed over 8 million files in production automation.

+Holds a Bachelor's degree in Robotics and Mechatronics from Nazarbayev University.
 Currently pursuing a Master's degree in Artificial Intelligence at ITMO AI Talent Hub and additional education as an LLM Engineer to further enhance expertise in AI and large language models.

 ## Local Development